RaynorUE/snich/FeatureRoadmap.md

 ## [Things to investigate]()
+- Ability to search a table for scripts?
+Like, searching sys_scripts, script field for particular text? are sys_metadata indexed..?
+Could help for text searching..
 - sysparm_transaction_scope  ... does this put things in the right places???? also sysparm_record_scope
 - Compare File to server, used in "on save" functionality.
 - On File Save